soujiokita/booru/README.md

 - No more sussy tags, use this for validating query in related imageboards.
 - Get the `get_proper_tags[0]` for the best predicts.

+## booru.resolve()
+You will need this for every object, this library designed to be neat and clean returns, although it must be reparsed to the string first, that's why `booru.resolve()` exist.

 ## Legal
 This tool can be freely copied, modified, altered, distributed without any attribution whatsoever.
 However, if you feel